agibsonsw/AndyEdits/README.md

 able to create and remove edit regions can help with this issue.

 Multi-select will only remember the first selection area.

+It doesn't include automatically inserted tabs, matched brackets or quotes within the current edit region.
+Therefore, the edit-region may be split into several edits, and/or the region may end before it should.
+What I'm doing is pressing Ctrl-Alt-H (or using my shortcut menu) to toggle highlighting of the edits.
+Regardless of this highlighting step, I can select the whole area and use Ctrl-Alt-C to define it as a single edit-region.
+I can do this at any time and it has the advantage that I can explicitly define the start and end points of the edit region.